-Media items are loaded from the USB drive into a Media-Store channel from MediaManager
+Media items are loaded into a Media-Store channel from MediaManager

 Note: Media items must be created in the same color gamut and dynamic range that they are intended to be used in on the switcher.
 If a media item is created in one color space and the switcher is operating in another, the media item may not appear correctly.